asllop/kstd/README.md

 # TheK

-Unikernel specifically design to serve as a backend for Rust std.
+Unikernel specifically designed to serve as a backend for Rust std.

 # Build

-First install rustc nightly and some components.
-Run this inside project's dir:
+First run the following commands inside your project's folder:

 ```
 $ rustup override set nightly